-Kayaking & Hiking Mokoliʻi (Chinaman’s Hat) on Oʻahu
+Kayaking & Hiking Mokoliʻi (Chinaman’s Hat) on Oʻahu, Hawaiʻi

-Kayaking to Chinaman’s Hat is easily one of the best things to do on Oʻahu!
+All this to say, if you’re up for a fun, offshore adventure, kayaking to Chinaman’s Hat is without a doubt one of the best things to do on Oʻahu!

 How to Get to Chinaman’s Hat?

-There are a number of ways to get to Mokoliʻi, but the most popular and most practical is by kayaking the short distance from Kualoa Regional Park.
+There are a number of ways to get to Mokoliʻi, but the most popular and most practical option is to kayak the short distance from Kualoa Regional Park.

 Where to Rent Kayaks for Chinaman’s Hat?

-There are several kayak rental operators across east Oʻahu, but as a visitor, that presents the challenge of getting your kayak rental to and from Kualoa Regional Park.
+There are several kayak rental operators across east Oʻahu, but for out-of-state visitors, that presents the challenge of getting a kayak rental to and from Kualoa Regional Park.

-However, by making a reservation with the operator below, you take out the entire hassle out of renting, transporting, and returning a kayak to and from Kualoa.
+However, by making a reservation with the operator below, the entire hassle of renting, transporting, and returning a kayak to and from Kualoa can be can be completely avoided.

 Additionally, one of my favorite things about booking through Viator is the reserve-now-and-pay-later option.
 As long as you’re booking more than three days in advance, you have the option to book ahead and cancel in the future if you change your mind.